jmani76/cryptocoins/README.md

 Windows&nbsp;&nbsp;&nbsp;: **c:\projects**<br>
 Mac/Linux : **~/projects**

-the below instructions in should be common to all operating systems.
+the below instructions should be common to all operating systems.

 ```sh
 git clone https://github.com/jmani76/cryptocoins.git   # clone the project into your projects folder